mathewsrc/Dio-Bank-System/README.md

     ```

 > **Note**
-> For windows users install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+> For Windows users install [Docker Desktop](https://www.docker.com/products/docker-desktop/)

-A third option is to use the Makefile file commands on the terminal.
+A third option is to use the Linux Makefile utility.
 The Makefile contains options for:

+> **Note**
+> Windows users will need to install the Makefile.
+More information can be founded here: https://earthly.dev/blog/makefiles-on-windows/

 1. Setup virtual environment
    ```bash